Student - Library FAQs

 ABOUT THE LIBRARY

-Group study areas are available for library users.
+Group and silent study areas are available for library users.
 See Study Spaces in the UB Libraries for location information.

 How do I get a job in the library?

 For information on obtaining employment as a Student Assistant within the libraries, view the Student Assistant information page.

 Is there a lost and found in the library?